weneten/chess/README.md

 - [x] Bishops can move any number of squares diagonally as long as the path is clear
 - [x] Bishops can capture an opponent's piece by moving to its square, but only if the path to that square is empty

+### Queen

+- [ ] Queens can move any number of squares horizontally, vertically, or diagonally (like a Rook and Bishop combined) as long as the path is clear
+- [ ] Queens can capture an opponent's piece by moving to its square, but only if the path to that square is empty